zama-ai/tfhe-rs/tfhe/docs/configuration/gpu_acceleration/multi_gpu.md

 TFHE-rs supports platforms with multiple GPUs.
 By default, when decompressing a server key with the [`decompress_to_gpu`](https://docs.rs/tfhe/latest/tfhe/struct.CompressedServerKey.html#method.decompress_to_gpu) function, TFHE-rs will assign all available GPUs to the server key.
 TFHE-rs uses all GPUs assigned to the current server key when executing operations.
 Depending on the type and number of available GPUs, this automatic mechanism may not achieve optimal throughput.

 Most integer operations have low GPU-intensity: they use few GPU cores and may not fully use the resources of a single GPU.
-Manual scheduling of operations on different GPUs, so that several such operations can be processed in parallel, is helpful for these types of low-GPU intensity operations.
+Manual scheduling of operations on a single or on several GPUs, so that several such operations can be processed in parallel, is helpful for these types of low-GPU intensity operations.

-Other operations run optimally over several GPUs, but may benefit from manual scheduling on different GPUs when more than 4 GPUs are available:
+Other types of operations run optimally over several GPUs without manual scheduling but may benefit from manual scheduling on different GPUs when more than 4 GPUs are available:
 - operations on operands of 64-bits or more
 - multiplication of operands of 8-bits or more

-To improve throughput by increasing GPU core utilization on all available GPUs, you can manually control the GPUs assigned to a decompressed server key using the [`decompress_to_specific_gpu`](https://docs.rs/tfhe/latest/tfhe/struct.CompressedServerKey.html#method.decompress_to_specific_gpu) function.
+To improve throughput by increasing GPU core utilization on all available GPUs, you can:
+- optimize the number of GPUs assigned to a decompressed server key using the [`decompress_to_specific_gpu`](https://docs.rs/tfhe/latest/tfhe/struct.CompressedServerKey.html#method.decompress_to_specific_gpu) function.
+- execute several operations in parallel on the same GPU

 ## API elements discussed in this document